magnus-lycka/mail2alert/README.md

 If a manager wants a message, it's given the recipient list, the from address and the message body.
 It can then return the same triplet modified as it sees fit.
-The typical change
+The typical change is to replace the recipient with one determined from settings and rules in the manager.

 ## Configuration

-The configuration is a file called `configuration.yml` located where the server is started.
+The configuration is in a file called `configuration.yml` located in the directory where the server is started.
 It could look like this.

     ---
     local-smtp: localhost:1025
-    remote-smtp: localhost:25
+    remote-smtp: localhost:8025
     managers:
       - name: gocd
         url: http://localhost:8080/go
-        user: $GOUSERNAME
+        user: olle
-        passwd: $GOPASSWORD
+        passwd: pelle
         messages-we-want:
           to: mail2alert@example.com
         rules: